eklatzer/exercism-mentoring-request-notifier/README.md

 ````
 exercism-mentoring-request-notifier [flags]

+    -cache string
+            Defines the path to the cache.json (default "cache.json")
     -config string
             Defines the path to the config (default "config.json")
 ````

 ## Docker